 This isn’t as generous as it sounds, and the chief executive of NHS England has directly contradicted the claim that it’s getting more than it requested.
 The Health Select Committee has also criticised the government for its repeated use of this figure, as have the Nuffield Trust, Health Foundation and King’s Fund.

 First of all, the pot of money has been redefined.

 The government’s claim is just about the NHS England budget, rather than total health spending in England which includes things like public health, education and training.
-Funding outside the budget of NHS England is set to fall by almost £5 billion over this parliament.
+Funding outside the budget of NHS England is set to fall by over £3 billion from 2015/16 to 2020/21.

 Secondly, the head of NHS England, Simon Stevens, has said the service isn’t getting more than it asked for.
 He told the Public Accounts Committee of MPs recently: